 In November 2019, the Campaign begun to embark on its third phase of work, which included the launch of a new statewide goal to make all homelessness in Connecticut rare, brief, and non-recurring, along with work to implement a new streamlined structure with a core area of focus on preventing individuals and families from becoming homeless by partnering with and helping to drive change in other systems.

-Reaching Home is the campaign to build the political and civic will to prevent and end homelessness in Connecticut.
-With the vision that no one should experience homelessness, that no one should be without a safe, stable place to call home, Reaching Home embraces the following core values:
+Reaching Home operated as the campaign to build the political and civic will to prevent and end homelessness in Connecticut.
+With the vision that no one should experience homelessness, that no one should be without a safe, stable place to call home, Reaching Home embraced the following core values:

 - Homelessness is unacceptable.
 It is solvable and preventable.